Senator Adam Schiff on How the Trump Administration Targets Its Opponents

 Seriously?
 Reapportionment?
 I mean, who would have thought five people would turn out to vote on reapportionment?

-But if anything, that election in California was the purest referendum on the President.
-In New Jersey and Virginia, in New York City, it was a competition of candidates.
+But if anything, that election in California was the purest referendum on the president.
+In New Jersey, in Virginia, in New York City, it was a competition of candidates.

 In California, there was no competition of candidates.
 It was simply a referendum on the president and his policies.